NatiSami21/St_MarryDigitalLib/Overall app flow.md

 * Authoritative server state wins for conflicts during push.
 Client should show conflict errors and allow admin to reconcile.

 ---

-# Device binding & change-device flow

-* On first cloud activation, server stores `device_id` for that librarian.
-* Subsequent cloud activations require same `device_id` or server will reject.
-* To move a librarian to a new device:

-  1. Admin uses admin dashboard `Unbind device` action for that librarian (creates a commit).
-  2. Librarian activates new device with their username + pin; server accepts (device_id becomes new device).
-  3. Optionally, admin reviews previous device commits.

----

 # UI flows summary (screens & transitions)